marcelovani/lightbox2/README.txt

 This module enables the use of lightbox V2 which places images above your current page, not within.
 This frees you from the constraints of the layout, particularly column widths..

 ---------------------------------------------------------------------------------------------------------
-- Prefix: If using the CVS version, download all the files into a folder called lightbox2.

 Installation
 ------------
-1. Copy lightbox folder to modules directory
+1. Copy lightbox2 folder to modules directory
 2. At admin/modules enable the module
 3. Add rel="lightbox" attribute to any link tag to activate the lightbox.
 For example: